babichjacob/smart-home-in-rust-with-home-assistant/README.md

 ## Unlicense & Contributing

 The contents of this repository are released under the [Unlicense](UNLICENSE).
+Cargo-based dependencies of this project use free software `licenses` marked `allow` in [the `cargo-deny` configuration](deny.toml).
+[Home Assistant itself is Apache 2.0](https://www.home-assistant.io/developers/license/) and libraries it uses may be licensed differently and cannot be trivially tracked from here.

 Please create an issue before working on a pull request.
 It's helpful for you to know if the idea you have in mind will for sure be incorporated into the project, and won't require you to acquaint yourself with the project internals.
 It even opens the floor for someone else to do the work implementing it for you.